siddhi-io/siddhi/docs/documentation/siddhi-4.0.md

 **Syntax**

-The following is the syntax for an trigger definition.
+The syntax for a trigger definition is as follows.

 ```sql
 define trigger <trigger name> at ('start'| every <time interval>| '<cron expression>');